- City Palace by Lake Pichola

 Day 1 UK-Delhi

-Take Saga's UK door-to-door travel service to the airport and fly overnight to Delhi.
+After taking your VIP door-to-door travel service to the airport, fly overnight to Delhi.

 Day 2 Delhi

-After checking into your hotel look forward to a welcome briefing over a hot drink and biscuit.
+After checking in look forward to a welcome briefing over a hot drink and biscuit.
 D

 Day 3 Delhi